What is a Business Process? Definition, Types, and Key Benefits

 • Business process monitoring: To gain oversight and better control of a process’ activity, business process monitoring is the active tracking of a process.

 Business process software and process automation tools are purposefully designed to be goal-oriented and data-driven solutions.
-There are an array of benefits that business process software delivers to an organisation of any size.
+There are an array of benefits that business process software delivers to an organization of any size.

 Consider these stand-out upsides of implementing business process automation: